 There’s a myriad of other Alexa skills making great things happen.

 Harness the power of voice

 You can now use an Alexa skill to learn whether a flight is on schedule.
 In Europe, over 20 percent of doctors use Alexa for patient care.
 Plus, banks let users check their balance and transaction history via Alexa, as well as make purchases on the platform.
 Even thermostats have Alexa skills built in.

-In April of 2019, Amazon announced Alexa has become HIPAA compliant.
+Amazon announced Alexa has become HIPAA compliant as early as 2019.
 What’s more, at the latest Consumer Electronics Show (CES) event in Vegas back in January, there were over 300 different devices that announced they’ve incorporated Alexa in their latest design.